0x60df/loophole/README.md

 Loophole uses three layers of keymaps.

 First one is keymaps for temporary key bindings.
-I call them as "loophole-map".
+I call them as "Loophole-map".
 They are mainly generated automatically, and listed in `loophole--map-alist`.
 They take effect by adding `loophole--map-alist` to `emulation-mode-map-alists`.

-Second one is `loophole-base-map` which will be inherited to most loophole-maps.
+Second one is `loophole-base-map` which will be inherited to most Loophole-maps.
-This keymap offers the place for binding which can be used commonly when any of loophole-map is activated.
+This keymap offers the place for binding which can be used commonly when any of Loophole-map is activated.
-For example, binding `C-q` to `loophole-disable-latest-map` reduces the number of typing, and `C-q` recovers the original binding `quoted-insert` immediately after all loophole-map are disabled.
+For example, binding `C-q` to `loophole-disable-latest-map` reduces the number of typing, and `C-q` recovers the original binding `quoted-insert` immediately after all Loophole-map are disabled.

-Third one is the keymap for manipulating loophole itself, named `loophole-mode-map` which holds some loophole commands.
+Third one is the keymap for manipulating Loophole itself, named `loophole-mode-map` which holds some Loophole commands.
 This is, as the name suggests, activated when `loophole-mode` is enabled.

 #### Buffer local behavior

-All loophole-maps are shared globally but their activating states are buffer local by default.
+All Loophole-maps are shared globally but their activating states are buffer local by default.
-If you want to use loophole-map globally, use `loophole-globalize`.
+If you want to use Loophole-map globally, use `loophole-globalize`.
-`loophole-localize` can make globalized loophole-map back to buffer local.
+`loophole-localize` can make globalized Loophole-map back to buffer local.

-Order of loophole-maps and editing map are also buffer local.
+Order of Loophole-maps and editing map are also buffer local.
 You can control these conditions for each buffer.

-#### Naming loophole-map
+#### Naming Loophole-map

-If you like some loophole-map, naming them may help.
+If you like some Loophole-map, naming them may help.
 Loophole-maps are initially named as `loophole-n-map`.
 They can be renamed by `loophole-name`.
-Once loophole-map gets name other than `loophole-n-map`, it goes out of range of automatic keymap generation and is never overwritten.
+Once Loophole-map gets name other than `loophole-n-map`, it goes out of range of automatic keymap generation and is never overwritten.

 #### Loophole mode